 Our RaySat series consists of low-profile, in-motion, two-way antennas for satellite communication on the move.
-Compact, aerodynamic and vehicle-mounted, RaySat antennas deliver mission-critical data, voice and video for secure, real-time information flow.
+Compact, aerodynamic and vehicle-mounted, RaySat antennas deliver mission-critical data and inflight entertainment connectivity including voice and video in real-time and web based information.
 Our RaySat products operate in Ku, Ka and X bands and are ideal for both civilian and military satellite communication on the move applications such as:

-- Military strategic military advantage by supporting the transfer of real-time intelligence while on-the-move with a small, low profile, hard to track antenna; - · Digital satellite news gathering always on, no set up time, real-time streaming video; - · First responders supports vehicles' mobility, agility and stability required for teams to be the first to reach the scene; and - · Search and exploration teams, close-to-shore vessels etc.
+- Inflight Entertainment & Connectivity (IFEC) Single and Dual Band solutions for commercial, business and military aviation including panel based high efficiency antennas, flat ESA antennas with no moving parts and multibeam operations as well as dish based highly integrated Tail Mount Antenna, or TMA solutions for Business Jets. - Train Data Connectivity Reliable and wide band alternative to cellular based data connectivity for trains over satellite supporting high-speed trains.
+Provides access in remote and rural places with smooth coverage and cross country access with no roaming limitation; - Military strategic military advantage by supporting the transfer of real-time intelligence while on-the-move with a small, low profile, hard to track antenna; - Digital satellite news gathering always on, no set up time, real-time streaming video;

+- · First responders supports vehicles' mobility, agility and stability required for teams to be the first to reach the scene; and - Search and exploration teams, close-to-shore vessels etc.